ChouseinKec/triax-page/docs/block/editor.md

 ---

-## Panels & Context
+## LayoutPanels & Context

-The block editor registers its panels (block list, style editor) with the layout context, allowing for flexible UI arrangement.
-Panels can be shown, hidden, or reordered as needed.
+The block editor registers its LayoutPanels (block list, style editor) with the layout context, allowing for flexible UI arrangement.
+LayoutPanels can be shown, hidden, or reordered as needed.

-- **BlocksPanel:** Registers the block list for quick block insertion.
+- **BlocksLayoutPanel:** Registers the block list for quick block insertion.
-- **InspectorPanel:** Registers the style editor for editing block styles.
+- **InspectorLayoutPanel:** Registers the style editor for editing block styles.
-- **Context Integration:** Uses context providers to manage panel state and actions.
+- **Context Integration:** Uses context providers to manage LayoutPanel state and actions.

 **See also:**
 - `editors/block/component.tsx`